Return to Symptoms

 If you’re ill on the day

 You no longer need to wait for a specific amount of time after confirmed coronavirus infection to have your vaccine.
 However, if you’re unwell, wait until you’ve recovered to have your vaccine.
-You should not attend an appointment if you have a fever or think you might be infectious to others.
+You should not attend an appointment if you have a fever, diarrhoea or vomiting, or think you might be infectious to others.

 Help with booking